Amphetamines in FOCUS:

 First marketed as Benzedrine in an asthma inhaler, amphetamines became very popular as “uppers” and diet pills by the mid-1900s.
 Military commanders, truck drivers and students turned to amphetamines for similar reasons: They can keep you fighting long after your body would otherwise surrender to sleep.

 As use of amphetamines spread, so did their abuse.
 In 1965, federal drug laws were initiated to curb the black market in amphetamines and now all amphetamines are considered potential drugs for abuse under the Controlled Substances Act.
 Production levels in the United States are regulated by the DEA, which sets quotas (or limits) on the amount that may be manufactured each year, in an effort to control illegal uses.

 How Amphetamines Work

 When we are stressed or under threat, the central nervous system prepares us for physical action by creating particular physiological changes.
-Amphetamines prompt the brain to initiate this 'fight or flight' response.
+Methamphetamine prompts the brain to initiate this ‘fight or flight’ response.
 These changes include:

 In small doses amphetamines can banish tiredness and make the user feel alert and refreshed.
-However, this drug-induced burst of energy and focus comes at a price: a “speed crash” always follows the high and may leave the person feeling nauseous, irritable, depressed and extremely exhausted.
+However, the burst of energy comes at a price.
+A “speed crash” always follows the high and may leave the person feeling nauseous, irritable, depressed and extremely exhausted.

 Common Side Effects